TIDE-NWFSC/TIDE/README.md

 Questions about TIDE?
 Please email nwfsc.tide@Noaa.gov for help.

+The TIDE charter can be found [here](https://docs.google.com/document/d/1tnuN9zeBjft9vDutrXoJKurlD8jQ069VNowFtdJ1YQA/edit?pli=1).
+Please reach out with any comments and suggestions.

 # Events Calendar
 Please join the TIDE calendar!
 For adding events to the TIDE calendar, please email nwfsc.tide@Noaa.gov